$ openstack role add --user <user> --project <project> swiftoperator

 Specify the floating IP address to use for external access to the OpenShift API.

-Specify a RHOSP flavor with at least 16 GB RAM to use for control plane and compute nodes.
+Specify a RHOSP flavor with at least 16 GB RAM to use for control plane nodes and 8 GB RAM for compute nodes.

 Select the base domain to deploy the cluster to.
 All DNS records will be sub-domains of this base and will also include the cluster name.